terralang/terra/docs/getting-started.md

 This is different from Lua's behavior (which is inclusive of 10) since Terra uses 0-based indexing and pointer arithmetic in contrast with Lua's 1-based indexing.
 Ideally, Lua and Terra would use the same indexing rules.
 However, Terra code needs to frequently do pointer arithmetic and interface with C code both of which are cumbersome with 1-based indexing.
 Alternatively, patching Lua to make it 0-based would make the flavor of Lua bundled with Terra incompatible with existing Lua code.

 Lua also has a `for` loop that operates using iterators.
-This is not yet implemented (NYI) in Terra, but a version will be added eventually.
+This is not yet implemented (NYI) in Terra, but a version may be added in the future.

 The loop may also specify an option step parameter: